BarbourSmith/Maslow-Motor/README.md

 ## Maslow Motor

-This is a model of the Etonm ET-WGM58
+This is a model of the Etonm ET-WGM58AE motor used by the Maslow CNC.
+A schematic for this motor can be found at

 ## Mounting Holes